Limits on Dark Matter Compact Objects implied by Supermagnified Stars in Lensing Clusters: Introduction

 Microlensing observations can provide independent constraints on the fraction of dark matter in compact objects from a different type of observations: highly magnified luminous stars lensed by clusters of galaxies that lie very near a lensing caustic.
 The high magnification allows a luminous star at a cosmological distance to be observed via our most powerful telescopes \citep{Miralda91}.
 The presence of compact objects near the lensing critical line of the cluster replaces the smooth critical line with a corrugated network of micro-critical lines, and the higher the surface density of compact objects, the broader this network over which magnified images reaching the highest magnifications may be observed \citep{VDM17,Oguri18}.
 The discovery of such highly magnified stars \citep{KDR18} has opened the door to use these observations to constrain the presence of any compact objects in the dark matter of a lensing cluster (plus any dark matter along the line of sight contributing to the lensing deflection), which is over the contribution from intracluster stars that are known to be present.

 In this paper we analyze the most interesting cases of highly magnified stars that have been reported in the literature to derive an upper limit to the fraction of dark matter in lensing clusters that may be in the form of dark, compact objects.
 Section \ref{sec:distribution} reviews the properties of the network of micro-critical lines that are relevant to derive this upper limit, and introduces an analytical approximation for the density of supermagnified images around this network.
 Our method to derive an upper limit on compact objects is described in Section \ref{sec:widths}, together with the list of supermagnified stars we use in this work.
-Our results are presented in Section \ref{sec:results}, and we summarize our conclusion in Section \ref{sec:conclusions}.
+Our results are presented in Section \ref{sec:results}, with a discussion on the dependence on the lens mass in Section \ref{sec:advanced}, and we summarize our conclusion in Section \ref{sec:conclusions}.